Temporary Email vs Permanent Email: Pros, Cons, and Best Scenarios

 keep marketing signups separate (Tier 2)

 Permanent email is about continuity and recovery.
 Temporary email is about privacy and reducing exposure.
-The best approach is not “choose one forever,” but to choose the right tool for the situation—fast.
+The best approach is choosing the right tool for the situation—fast.

 Keep your primary email for important accounts